Every Life Counts

 They are opposed to the term "fatal foetal abnormalities" or "incompatible with life" calling it an "ugly term", preferring the term "life limiting condition".
-They point out that some people diagnosed with "fatal foetal abnormalities" (e.g. Patau syndrome a.k.a.
+They point out that some people diagnosed with life limiting conditions (e.g. Patau syndrome a.k.a.
 Trisomy 13), live for many years after birth.

 After the 2016 Mellet v Ireland UN case, they claimed the United Nations Human Rights Committee "deliberately ignored the experiences of families who had received great joy and love from carrying their babies to term".

 They made a submission to the Citizens' Assembly, which discussed Ireland's abortion laws, where they claimed that abortion is not a solution to a fatal foetal abnormalities diagnosis.
 They were selected as one of the groups to make a presentation to the members of the Citizens' Assembly.